042423-Chevron-batch/Trainer_Code/02Compute/CiCdExercise.md

 3. Configure a CI/CD pipeline to deploy this TemplateApi project to Azure App Service

 ## Optional
-set up a CI pipeline to make sure your hangman project builds every time you push to main
+set up another CI pipeline to make sure your hangman project builds every time you push to main